hmr9162-droid/MIAP-ZIM-Project/README.md

 ## Quick, Tasty, Beginner-Friendly Recipes
 If you're reading this there's a good chance you've unzipped a `.zip` file.
 If you are more familiar with internet archiving, you'll also recognize `.warc` which nests web material for re-access through tools like the Way Back Machine.
 As with these, `.zim` is a $\color{#A9A9A9}\text{container format.}$

-`zimwriterfs` does the assembly of a webpages key ingredients, including...
+A command-line tool called `zimwriterfs` does the assembly of a webpages key ingredients, including...

 | 📖 | 🥣 |
 |:--------------:|:----------------------------------------------------------:|